 - Semesters begin with an intensive language period (Monday-Thursday)

 - After the intensive period, classes generally meet Monday-Thursday, allowing for independent travel

 - Prerequisite: successful completion of one semester of intermediate college Spanish or the equivalent, or native/near native speakers of Spanish

-- Students must have a high school diploma in order to enroll in UNC.
+- Students must have a high school diploma and be at least 17 years of age in order to enroll at UNC.

 - 14-18 credits per semester (includes intensive language and culture course)*

 *Note: Students interested in completing an academic year in Argentina have three options: the American academic year (Fall to Spring), the Argentine academic year (Spring to Fall), or the American academic year plus an Independent Research Project during the January break.